kashbur/a-big-ask/README.md

 During the first three spins the grid stops on random, nonmatching symbols.
 On the fourth spin all reels are forced to stop on the icon specified by the `finalIcon` parameter (default is the blue bottle).
 After that, `showReveal()` is triggered, revealing the personalized message overlay.
+Any spins after the reveal return to being completely random, so matches may occur naturally.